MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-copy-link-guide-step.md

-# Copy a link to a guide or step
+# Copy a link to a guide or step in Dynamics 365 Guides

-You might want to copy a link to a guide or a step:
+You might want to copy a link to a guide or a step in Microsoft Dynamics 365 Guides if you want to:

-- If you want to share the link with another author through email or chat.
+- Share the link with another author through email or chat.

-- If you want to embed the link in a QR code.
+- Embed the link in a QR code.
 When you embed a link in a QR code, when you or the operator scans the QR code, it automatically opens that guide or step.

 ## Copy a link to a guide